nicholaswmin/arithmeticss/README.md

 ## footnotes

 [^1]: `em` is based on the font-size of the parent.
 Easy.
       `rem` is based on the font-size of the root.
-Easy.
+Also easy.
       `%` is based on the ??? ... this is tricky because its based on the property where the variable is assigned.
       It's doable but the syntax is gonna look like crap.